wajid-rah/process_etl/API_ETL_market/READ.md

 The project follows Medallion Architecture and uses modular components for extraction, transformation, loading, logging, and configuration management.
 I also implemented centralized logging, schema validation, duplicate checks, and externalized configuration handling for maintainability and scalability.

-This project demonstrates REAL engineering practices:
 ------------------------------------------------------------------------------------------------------
-# PROJECT IMPLEMENTATION DETAILS
+# This project demonstrates REAL engineering practices:

 ## API Extraction Layer